-We recently welcomed Paul Seward-Prior to the BaseKit team as an Operations Engineer, and we’re very excited to have him on board!
-We sat down with him (remotely, of course), to find out a little bit about his background and his plans now that he’s joined BaseKit.
+We recently welcomed Paul Seward-Prior to the BaseKit team as an Operations Engineer.
+We’re very excited to have him on board!
+We sat down with Paul (remotely, of course), to find out a little bit about his background and his plans now that he’s joined BaseKit.

 Welcome to BaseKit, Paul!
 Could you tell us a little bit about your previous experience?

 I’ve been administering Unix systems for over 20 years, starting in the education sector and more recently in cloud consultancy.
 My career has ranged from nursing an ancient mainframe that was long past its end of life – to implementing bleeding edge cloud technologies for startups.

 I love a challenge, and a problem to solve.
 And I especially like it when I can replace a tedious manual process with an automated one!